-19. Describe the need filled for your program or project.
+17. Describe the need filled for your program or project.

 The Waukesha Parks, Recreation and Forestry Department is committed to providing comprehensive and inclusive recreation programs to people of all abilities.
 Special accommodations are needed at times for these programs.
 The CDBG funding assists with additional services and trainings for these programs.
 The need for additional specialized training for WPRF staff is great.
 Our number one goal is to have all students in the program safety and successful.
 Since the program began nine years ago, the number of students with special needs and behavioral disorders has increased drastically.
-Between seven sites and an enrollment of over 550 students, we currently have approximately 15% of students with identified special needs.
+Between seven sites and an enrollment of over 600 students, we currently have approximately 15% of students with identified special needs, at some sites the number is even greater.
 This does not include students that have not been identified with special needs or families that choose not to disclose the diagnosis.
 While staff are trained in behavior management, CPR/AED, youth development, program activities and fostering healthy relationship, we have seen and increased need for specialized training and support topics such as Autism Inclusion, Nuts and Bolts of IEP's, Positive Behavior Intervention Systems, Social Emotional Regulations, Autism Consultative Coaching and more.
 To meet the needs of as many youth in our community and provide students a place to be safe and successful we must provide specialized training to our staff.

-- 20. Describe two anticipated measurable outcomes for your proposed project and activities. - 1.
-Persons with disability (birth to 21 years) will engage in recreation/social activities during the Waukesha Respite and Recreation Club, six Friday evenings.
-Parents/guardians/family members will engage in respite opportunities while their child is in Waukesha R & R Club. - 2.
-Students with disability and behavior disorders (4-12 years) will safely, successfully and inclusively participate in the WPRF before and after school programs at Bethesda, Banting, Hawthorne, Heyer, Prairie, Randall and Rose Glen Elementary Schools. - 3.
-90% of before/afterschool staff will report an improvement of behavioral management skills because of training. - 21.
+- 18. Describe two anticipated measurable outcomes for your proposed project and activities. - 1.
+180 youth with disability (birth to 21 years) will enroll in recreation/social activities during the Waukesha Respite and Recreation Club, six Friday evenings in 2019, as measured through program enrollments. - 2.
+Students with disability and behavior disorders (4-12 years) will safely, successfully and inclusively participate in the WPRF recreation and before and after school programs at Bethesda, Banting, Hawthorne, Heyer, Lowell, Prairie, Randall and Rose Glen Elementary Schools, as measured through parent surveys. - 3.
+90% of before/afterschool staff will report an improvement of behavioral management skills because of additional Professional Development in the area of inclusive programming and challenging behaviors, as measured through our professional development staff surveys. - 19.
 Select the appropriate activity category below for your project.
-Projects categories are listed in the order of highest priority for 2016 at the top of each list.

 Public Services

 Homeless shelter and services

 Meals / Nutrition

-X Youth / Childcare / Abused and neglected children
+Х Youth / Childcare / Abused and neglected children

 Seniors and Disabled

 Substance Abuse / Mental Health / Healthcare

 Transportation

 Domestic abuse

 Education

 Employment training

 HIV / AIDS

 Other (list)

 NRSA

 Meals / Nutrition

 Youth / Childcare / Abused and neglected children

 Seniors and disabled

 Substance Abuse / Mental Health / Healthcare

 Domestic abuse

 Education

 Employment training

 Transportation

 HIV / AIDS

 Other (list)

 Housing

 Homeowner rehabilitation program/loans

-Rental rehabilitation (special needs/transitional or permanent housing for very low income / supportive services

-and case management attached to units)
+Rental rehabilitation (special needs/transitional or permanent housing for very low income / supportive services and case management attached to units)

 Rental rehabilitation (multi-family projects, general low income population)

 Downpayment assistance

 Housing counseling

 Acquisition / site preparation of land for housing purposes (not construction)

 Residential historic preservation

 Other (list)

 Public Facilities and Improvements (Rehab/construction costsnot operating costs) the rehab may be for ADA compliance OR to benefit low-moderate income people for each activity

-Homeless f acilities
+Homeless facilities

-Youth / Abu used children facilities
+Youth / Abused children facilities

-Senior / Dis sabled facilities
+Senior / Disabled facilities

-Facilities fo r AIDS patients
+Facilities for AIDS patients

-ood / Community centers
+Neighborhood / Community centers

-Parks / Play ygrounds / Recreational facilities
+Parks / Playgrounds / Recreational facilities

-Streets / Si dewalk improvements
+Streets / Sidewalk improvements

-Water / Sev wer improvements
+Water / Sewer improvements

-Flood drain age improvements
+Flood drainage improvements

 Parking lots

 Other (list)